giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 <img width="687" alt="mosaico" src="https://user-images.githubusercontent.com/32396630/50489264-fa7ba700-0a06-11e9-8595-23353999a8de.png">

-The results of the test performed are collected in the folder TEST RESULT, under the subpath
+The results of these tests are collected in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20artificial%20dataset/TEST%20RESULTS).
+For each implementations different statistics are collected in the file stat.
+Among these:

+- The number of iteration performed
+- Training and prediction time
+- Avg number of kernel evaluation for iteration
+- Number of support vector

+To validate the results, another model is trained using the matlab function _fitcsvm_ and it is used as a baseline to check if the other models are consistent with it.

+This series f test is performed using a slightly different version of the algorithms implemented